cocodedk/cv-generator/docs/troubleshooting/common-issues.md

 **Profile Save Memory Error**: Fixed in UPDATE_QUERY - profile updates now delete nodes separately to avoid cartesian products.
 If you encounter memory errors, see [Profile Memory Error Investigation](profile-memory-error-investigation.md).

 **Profile Deleted by Tests**: Fixed - Tests now track and delete only their own test profiles.
-Integration tests verify profiles are test profiles before deletion, and E2E tests track test profile timestamps to delete only the specific profile they created.
+Integration tests verify profiles are test profiles before deletion.
 See [Test Cleanup Safety](../development/testing.md#test-cleanup-safety) for details.

 **Duplicate API Calls on CV Load**: Fixed - Loading `#edit/:id` was causing multiple duplicate API calls due to state synchronization cycles in `useHashRouting` and lack of request deduplication in `useCvLoader`.
 The fix stabilizes hash routing state updates and adds request deduplication to prevent simultaneous calls for the same CV ID.
 See [Duplicate API Calls Investigation](duplicate-api-calls-investigation.md) for details.

+**Profile Deletion Investigation**: Active - Profiles are being deleted unexpectedly.
+Debug instrumentation has been added to track all deletion paths.
+See [Profile Deletion Investigation](profile-deletion-investigation.md) for details and reproduction steps.

 ## File Generation Issues